-A 20ft x 20ft splash pad was installed at the end of the culvert coming off the cross-over.
-Also, three inch nominal limestone was added at the culvert to help mitigate flow velocities coming off the cross-over before the flow entered the median.
+A 20 x 20 foot splash pad was installed at the end of the culvert coming off the cross-over.
+Also, 3 inch nominal limestone was added at the culvert to help mitigate flow velocities coming off the cross-over before the flow entered the median.
 Porous filtering devices were needed in the highway median.
 The devices work with Mother Nature and allow flow through them, which may be a more suitable option for areas of concentrated flows.
-Filtering devices have a flow rate of at least 35 gallons per minute per square foot and dissipate runoff velocity as their flow rate is exceeded.
-Filtering devices give you "the best of both worlds" because they provide both velocity reduction and filtering.
+Filtering devices have a flow rate of at least 35 gallons per minute per square foot and dissipate runoff velocity as their flow rate is exceeded, which provides "the best of both worlds" because it provides velocity reduction and filtering in one.
 It is very important to allow flow through aspen excelsior products so contaminated runoff can contact the matrix and filtered water can be released.
-Dense designs do not allow water to contact the fibers, so filtering does not have a legitimate chance.
+Dense designs do not allow water to contact the fibers so filtering does not have a legitimate chance.
 Materials made of the exact same matrix can perform drastically different at different densities.
-Laboratory and field research has shown that more porous products work better because dense versions of the same exact matrix tend to cause scour in channelized flow applications.
-With this in mind, Curlex Sediment Logs were installed over the ECBs across the median, perpendicular to the flow of water to filter contaminated runoff and dissipate the flow velocity (see Figure 5).
-The logs contain engineered, curled and barbed Great Lakes Aspen excelsior fibers.
-80 percent are a minimum of six inches long and 0.031± 0.008 inches wide x 0.027± 0.006 inches thick.
-These fibers have been proven to be ideal for sediment control filtering matrices.
-Larger wood fibers, or chips tend to float during hydraulic events.
+For example, laboratory and field research has shown that more porous products work better because dense versions of the same exact matrix tend to cause scour in channelized flow applications.
+With this in mind, Curlex Sediment Logs were installed over the ECBs across the median, perpendicular to the flow of water to filter contaminated runoff and dissipate the flow velocity (see Figure 2).
+Engineered, curled and barbed Great Lakes aspen excelsior fibers containing 80 percent a minimum of 6 inches long that are 0.031 0.008 inches wide x 0.027 0.006 inches thick have been proven to be ideal for sediment control filtering matrices.
+Larger wood fibers, chunks, or chips tend to float during hydraulic events.
 Smaller wood fibers such as mulch-like materials or saw dust tend to compact too much resulting in a dense, damming matrix.

-Figure 5.
-(May Year One): Curlex® II .98 erosion control blankets are double-netted for higher performance.
-They were installed in conjunction with Curlex® Sediment Logs which are porous and engineered to both dissipate velocity and filter stormwater runoff before the median discharges into the Nishnabotna River.
-Both products are made from sustainably harvested Great Lakes Aspen excelsior fibers.
+Figure 2.
+During (May 2015): Double-netted Great Lakes aspen excelsior erosion control blankets installed in conjunction with porous, filtering Great Lakes aspen excelsior sediment control logs to dissipate velocity and filter stormwater runoff before the median discharges into the Nishnabotna River.